acailic/software-interview-prep/topics/javascript.md

 2. Then on the outer <div>.
 3. Then on the outer <form>.
 4. And so on upwards till the document object.
-So if we click on <p>, then we’ll see 3 alerts.
-The process is called “bubbling”, because of events “bubble” from the inner element up through parents like a bubble in the water.
+So if we click on <p>, then we’ll see 3 alerts.The process is called “bubbling”, because of events “bubble” from the inner element up through parents like a bubble in the water.
 </details>

 ### 14. What is NaN in Javascript?